wanze/SeoMaestro/README.md

 The meta data and the sitemap configuration of each page is managed with the included Fieldtype.
 Go ahead and create a new field of type *Seo Maestro*, a good name for the field is `seo` 😄.

-* Configure default meta data under _Details_.
+* Configure default meta data under _Details > Default Values_.
 For text based metatags, you may enter strings or placeholders to map existing fields.
 For example, if your template contains a `lead_text` field which should be used for the `description` meta tag by default, use the placeholder `{lead_text}`.
 It is also possible to combine strings and placeholders.
 The following example appends the company name after a page's title: `{title} | acme.com`.
 * The opengraph image tag supports placeholders as well: Simply reference an image field.
 If the field is holding multiple images, the first one is used.
 For example, `{images}` would pick the first image from the `images` field.
 * Each page inherits meta tag values and sitemap configuration by default, but may override them individually when editing a page.
 * Under the _Input_ tab, configure which meta data is displayed to the content editor when editing pages.
+Exclude any meta data you do not need or which should not be changed by content editors.
+You can also exclude meta groups, e.g. exclude the _Opengraph_ section entirely.
+* The _Webmaster Tools_ section allows you to enter Google and Bing verification codes, which are rendered as meta tags.

 > ℹ️ Edit the field in the context of a template to override any of the default data per template.